 But for most homes, a full 16 inches of overhang from the outside wall is probably enough, assuming the insulation and ventilation are right for your climate.

 Roof details can be very technical, but they’re also an important feature of a home’s design.
-Protect your house from winter weather damage by getting the details and the design right.
+Protect your house and prevent ice-damming by getting the details and the design right.